Your Universal Remote Control Center

 Remember that X-10 is not an RF-based technology.
 You can control it via a radio frequency remote, just as you can with an infrared one.
 X-10 actually sends commands through the electrical wiring in your house.
 This means that any X-10 transmitter plugs into the wall, including the IR543 IR-to-X10 controller mentioned above, as well as RF-to-X10 and manual pushbutton-to-X10 consoles.

-European owners of the Philips Pronto NG RU950 remote controls are in a special situation - since the RF frequencies of the RU950 and X-10 RF transcievers are identical, it's possible to use the built-in RF section of the RU950 to operate those transceivers (thus avoiding the purchase of an IR transceiver).
+European owners of the Philips Pronto NG RU950 remote controls are in a special situation - since the localized RF frequencies of the RU950 and X-10 RF transcievers are identical, it's possible to use the built-in RF section of the RU950 to operate those transceivers (thus avoiding the purchase of an IR transceiver).
 An appropriate PCF file with codes is available on this site.
-This is absolutely the only exception to the "can't control RF devices" rule, and it will absolutely not work with the TSU3000 in North America.

 - Daniel Tonks (Remote Central)